akka/akka/akka-docs/rst/scala/actors.rst

 Actors are stopped by invoking the :meth:`stop` method of a ``ActorRefFactory``, i.e. ``ActorContext`` or ``ActorSystem``.
-Typically the context is used for stopping child actors and the system for stopping top level actors.
+Typically the context is used for stopping the actor itself or child actors and the system for stopping top level actors.
 The actual termination of the actor is performed asynchronously, i.e. :meth:`stop` may return before the actor is stopped.

+.. includecode:: code/docs/actor/ActorDocSpec.scala#stoppingActors-actor

 Processing of the current message, if any, will continue before the actor is stopped, but additional messages in the mailbox will not be processed.
 By default these